(Amazon UK link) |

 Several chapters cover stages in which the authors insist a church can be transformed into something new, and most of these stages seem most unpleasant.
 A few example are given, in general terms, with a great deal of abstract imagery that I did not find helpful at all.
 Nor, in my experience, do most people go through a series of different stages in moving from traditional church experiences to more eclectic and interpersonal ones.

 However, what bothered me most about this book is that the writing is repetitive, often going around in circles saying nothing new in two or three pages.
 It is also full of clichés.
 In places I counted three or four in the space of one paragraph.
-The occasional clichéd idiom can be useful, but there were far too many in this book.
+The occasional clichéd idiom can be useful, but there are far too many in this book.

 Review by Sue F copyright 2019 Sue's Book Reviews